Other Names: Tosa Ken, Tosa, Japanese Fighting Dog, Japanese Tosa

 Grooming

-Aside from this, the odd bath will help keep their coat soft and shiny, but too frequent bathing can result in a number of skin conditions.
+Aside from this, the odd bath will help keep their coat soft and shiny, but too frequent bathing can result in some skin conditions.
 Once a month is an absolute maximum for bathing a Tosa.

-Also, Tosas have floppy ears that need to be checked every few days for wax and debris.
+Also, Tosas have floppy ears that must be checked every few days for wax and debris.
 They should be cleaned weekly to avoid infection, and their teeth should be brushed every few days to avoid dental problems.

 Common Diseases and Conditions

-However, one thing potential owners should know is that there are a number of health complications associated with bigger dog breeds.
+However, potential owners should know that there are many health complications associated with bigger dog breeds.

 Not only do they eat a lot of food, but they also need high-protein diets and benefit from a raw diet.
 This can become pretty expensive and might put some people off.